Equity LifeStyle Properties, Inc. (NYSE:ELS) Shares Sold by APG Asset Management N.V.

 A number of other institutional investors and hedge funds also recently bought and sold shares of ELS.
 Marshall Wace North America L.P. acquired a new stake in Equity LifeStyle Properties in the first quarter valued at $69,000.
 FIL Ltd raised its holdings in Equity LifeStyle Properties by 75.1% in the fourth quarter.
 FIL Ltd now owns 624,927 shares of the real estate investment trust’s stock valued at $39,595,000 after acquiring an additional 267,965 shares in the last quarter.
 HighTower Advisors LLC raised its holdings in Equity LifeStyle Properties by 4.7% in the fourth quarter.
 HighTower Advisors LLC now owns 9,299 shares of the real estate investment trust’s stock valued at $593,000 after acquiring an additional 421 shares in the last quarter.
 Panagora Asset Management Inc. raised its holdings in Equity LifeStyle Properties by 14.4% in the fourth quarter.
 Panagora Asset Management Inc. now owns 17,350 shares of the real estate investment trust’s stock valued at $1,099,000 after acquiring an additional 2,190 shares in the last quarter.
 Finally, QS Investors LLC raised its holdings in shares of Equity LifeStyle Properties by 8.0% during the fourth quarter.
 QS Investors LLC now owns 8,918 shares of the real estate investment trust’s stock worth $565,000 after purchasing an additional 658 shares during the period.
 91.09% of the stock is currently owned by hedge funds and other institutional investors.

 A number of analysts have weighed in on the stock.
+Zacks Investment Research cut shares of Equity LifeStyle Properties from a “buy” rating to a “hold” rating in a report on Friday, April 30th.
 Wells Fargo & Company increased their target price on shares of Equity LifeStyle Properties from $65.00 to $72.00 and gave the stock an “equal weight” rating in a report on Tuesday, May 25th.
 They noted that the move was a valuation call.
+UBS Group assumed coverage on shares of Equity LifeStyle Properties in a report on Thursday, June 3rd.
+They set a “buy” rating and a $80.00 target price on the stock.
 Colliers Securities assumed coverage on shares of Equity LifeStyle Properties in a report on Wednesday, May 19th.
 They set a “buy” rating and a $79.00 target price on the stock.
-UBS Group assumed coverage on shares of Equity LifeStyle Properties in a report on Thursday, June 3rd.
-They set a “buy” rating and a $80.00 target price on the stock.
-Royal Bank of Canada assumed coverage on shares of Equity LifeStyle Properties in a report on Tuesday, March 30th.
+Finally, Royal Bank of Canada started coverage on shares of Equity LifeStyle Properties in a report on Tuesday, March 30th.
 They set a “sector perform” rating and a $65.00 target price on the stock.
-Finally, Zacks Investment Research cut shares of Equity LifeStyle Properties from a “buy” rating to a “hold” rating in a report on Friday, April 30th.
 Four equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
 The stock has a consensus rating of “Buy” and a consensus price target of $72.50.

 The business also recently announced a quarterly dividend, which will be paid on Friday, July 9th.
 Investors of record on Friday, June 25th will be given a $0.363 dividend.
 The ex-dividend date of this dividend is Thursday, June 24th.
 This represents a $1.45 dividend on an annualized basis and a yield of 1.93%.
 Equity LifeStyle Properties’s dividend payout ratio is presently 66.82%.